Janelle Monae Brought Her Vagina Pants To The Grammys

 "Let the vagina have a monologue!" - @JanelleMonae #GRAMMYs pic.twitter.com/9SzYEXPhYN— MTV NEWS (@MTVNEWS) February 11, 2019

-At that moment, her backup dancers entered the stage wearing the famous pink flappy trousers from the now-iconic music video, which saw partner Tessa Thompson literally emerging from the folds of Monae's trousers in some not-so-subtle (but gorgeous!) imagery.
+At that moment, her backup dancers entered the stage wearing the famous pink flappy pants from the now-iconic music video, which saw partner Tessa Thompson literally emerging from the folds of Monae's pants in some not-so-subtle (but gorgeous!) imagery.
 The two finally confirmed their relationship back in June.

 Advertisement